 Most medications used in the care of children are formulated and packaged primarily for adults.
 Therefore, medications must be prepared in different volumes or concentrations within the health care setting before being administered to children.
 The need to alter the original medication dosage requires a series of pediatric-specific calculations and tasks, each significantly increasing the possibility of error.

-Many children, especially very young children, cannot communicate effectively to providers regarding any adverse effects that medications may be causing.
+Many children, especially the very young, cannot communicate effectively with providers regarding any adverse effects that medications may be causing.

 Pediatric-specific strategies for reducing medication errors: